-Complete guide to the Swarco e.Connect charging network
+Complete guide to the Swarco E.Connect charging network

-There’s no established pricing for the e.Connect network, so the cost to top up an EV will differ from site to site.
-Though, pricing information for each charger is listed on the network’s app, and should be visible on the front of each unit.
+There’s no established pricing for the E.Connect network, so the cost to charge an EV will differ from site to site.
+Some are completely free to use, while others will charge you a connection fee on top of the price of energy consumed.
+However, pricing information for each charger is listed on the network’s app, and should be visible on the front of each unit.

-How fast can I charge on the Swarco e.Connect network?
+How fast can I charge on the Swarco E.Connect network?

 The majority of chargers on the Swarco E.Connect network are 7kW or 22kW fast chargers that you’ll need to bring your own Type 2 charging cable to use, but there are also a selection of 50kW DC rapid chargers that feature both CCS or CHAdeMO connectors.
 Plug into one of the latter and you’ll typically add 100 miles of range in under an hour.
 There are some 150kW chargers on the E.Connect network too – all of which are currently in Wales.

 Has the UK given up on EVs?
 New government ‘Plan for Drivers’ says no